 2. Beer breweries

 In its glory days there were 19 breweries in Dokkum.
 Now there are only two.
 De Stadsbrouwerij is one of the two breweries you can still find in Dokkum.
 The other brewery is Brouwerij Dockum, which you can’t skip anyway because this is where you get your stamp for Dokkum.
 And if you’re there anyway, also taste a Kâld Kletske or a Dutch IPA.
-The brewery is open from Thursday to Sunday from 15:00.
 You can sign up for a tour so you can learn all about the beers and how they are brewed in a sustainable way.
 There is also a tasting room where you can not only taste the beers, but also get explanations about which beer goes well with which dish.
 Regularly they have great offers and you can take a gift for the people at home.
 So they also get a taste of Friesland.

 They don’t only brew beer at Kâld Kletske.
 They also take you to discover the surroundings.
 So you can go out on the mudflats or into the Fryske Wâlden.